NoNinjas Ramblings

 I've included comments for the mirrors I use regularly.
 For the distributions I'm familiar with, I've included brief instructions for switching to a local mirror.
 I haven't used all of these mirrors and distributions of course, so I don't have comments for all of them, but lack of comments does not mean a mirror is poor or that installation is difficult.
 For more information, XMission maintains excellent instructions for each distro they mirror.

-Most recent update: 12 November, 2024
+Most recent update: 09 December, 2024

 Alma Linux logo Alma Linux – University of Utah Center for High Performance Computing: https://mirror.chpc.utah.edu/pub/almalinux/

-Arch Linux logo Arch Linux [documentation] – University of Utah Center for High Performance Computing: https://mirror.chpc.utah.edu/pub/archlinux/ – XMission: https://mirrors.xmission.com/archlinux/ * *I have had trouble with the Arch Linux mirror at XMission being slow to update, and slow doesn't cut it with Arch.
-I use the University of Utah mirror as primary for my Arch installations.
+Arch Linux logo Arch Linux [documentation] – University of Utah Center for High Performance Computing: https://mirror.chpc.utah.edu/pub/archlinux/ – XMission*: https://mirrors.xmission.com/archlinux/ *I have had trouble with the Arch Linux mirror at XMission being slow to update, and slow doesn't cut it with Arch.
+I use the University of Utah mirror as primary for my Arch machines.

 To update your mirror list in Arch, edit /etc/pacman.d/mirrorlist.
 To add one or both of the Utah mirrors to your Arch mirror list, these lines may be added to the file: Server = https://mirror.chpc.utah.edu/pub/archlinux/$repo/os/$arch Server = https://mirrors.xmission.com/archlinux/$repo/os/$arch The mirrors in the file are ordered by priority starting at the top.